epstechtheatre/epstechtheatre.github.io/README.md

 Alternatively, if you need any support, send an email to [techwiki@b-macdonald.ca](mailto:techwiki@b-macdonald.ca) with "Tech Theatre Wiki" in the subject line.

 ## Licensing
-This repository is licensed under the MIT license.
+This repository is licensed under the GNU GPLv3 license.
 License details can be found [here](./LICENSE).

 Additionally, the project uses the [Documentation Theme for Jekyll](https://github.com/tomjoht/documentation-theme-jekyll) created by [Tom Johnson](https://github.com/tomjoht).

-All third-party licenses can be found in the [licenses](./docs/licenses) directory.
+All additional third-party licenses can be found in the files the licensed work is used in.